LucasSimoesSilva/Directory-Converter/README.md

 <h1 align="center" id="title">Directory Converter</h1>

-<p id="description">This is a Shell script (`.sh`) that converts a directory path from Windows format to Linux format.
-Additionally, the script offers extra functionality: if the second argument is `cd`, it will print the path in Linux format and automatically execute the `cd` command in your terminal, if the script is executed with `source` or `.` in the terminal.</p>
+This is a Shell script (`.sh`) that converts a directory path from Windows format to Linux format.
+Additionally, the script offers extra functionality: if the second argument is `cd`, it will print the path in Linux format and automatically execute the `cd` command in your terminal, if the script is executed with `source` or `.` in the terminal.
 </br>
 <h2>🧐 Features</h2>